chyxion/chyxion.github.io/spring-ext-start/doc.markdown

 ![](images/launch-cli-01.png)

-It takes few minutes, please be patient, if errors caused, please try again, it most likely is network error.
+It takes few minutes, please be patient, if errors caused, please try again, it most likely is network error, you may put `settings.xml` to `${user.home}/.m2/` directory.

 ![](images/launch-cli-02.png)